 Mast bumping accidents are frequently fatal for the people on board because they typically cause the helicopter to break up while in flight.
-These catastrophic accidents occur when the inner part of a main rotor blade contacts the main rotor drive shaft.
-Situations that involve turbulence, mountainous terrain and strong winds can increase the risk of a mast bump.
+These catastrophic accidents occur when the inner part of the main rotor blade contacts the main rotor drive shaft.
+Situations that involve turbulence, mountainous terrain, and strong winds can increase the risk of a mast bump.

 Colleagues Mourn Michael Justice

 Robinson Helicopter’s CEO, Kurt Robinson, told the Press-Telegram that the company was cooperating with officials who were investigating the Port of Los Angeles helicopter crash.
 The helicopter involved in the crash was built in 2005.

 People who worked with Justice said they were heartbroken over his death.
 Justice had worked for the port for between three and four years and also provided photography services to Los Angeles International Airport.

 “He’s taken the most stunning photographs for the port and was a joy to work with,” said Port spokesman Phillip Sanfield.
 “There’s a sense of grief and loss here.”